barryclark/jekyll-now/_posts/2015-07-26-capybara-testing-with-rails-and-suya-part-2.md

     => #<Vendor:0x007ff322a23e48 id: nil, name: "Jeff2", created_at: nil, updated_at: nil>
     ```

     Notice the vendor object doesn't have an "id:".
-It's nil meaning it has no primary key, meaning it is not saved to the database.
+It has a nil id, meaning that the vendor object has no primary key, because it is not saved to the database.

     The next line, if we can save the vendor, then we redirect_to the vendors_path which will first hit the index action of the controller.
 We can also pass redirect_to a flash notice.
 More on flashes and redirect_to here: